Home Students & New Grads New Dental Hygiene Grads: 10 Tips for Transitioning to Practice

-As a new graduate, the past few years probably seem like a blur to you.
-You’ve endured many hours of studying, mock boards, clinicals, exams, meeting proficiencies, late-night cram sessions, searching for that perfect board patient, and now it has finally paid off!
+As a new graduate, the past few years might seem like a blur.
+You’ve endured many hours of studying, mock boards, exams, meeting proficiencies, late-night cram sessions, and searching for that perfect board patient.
+Be proud of your accomplishments – it has finally paid off!
+Since you’ve graduated, passed boards, and gained licensure, you can add the RDH credential to your name.
+However, you may be asking yourself, “Now what?”

-As a new graduate in the early 1990s, I wish that a seasoned hygienist would have taken the time to share a few things about my chosen profession with me – the good, the bad, and the ugly.
+Looking back as a new graduate in the early 1990s, I wish that a seasoned hygienist had shared the “good, the bad, and the ugly” of our profession with me.
+To help transition into practice, here are 10 tips for entering your new career.
 There are a variety of things to keep in mind, so here are 10 tips as you enter your new career.

 1) Be confident but teachable

-The transition from dental hygiene school to practice is may sometimes be overwhelming in the beginning.
-You have the skills necessary to provide care to your patients, but you should be open and coachable.
+The transition from the dental hygiene program to practice may feel overwhelming in the beginning.
+You have the skills necessary to provide care to your patients, but it’s helpful to remain open and coachable.
 Perhaps your team members have an easier way to accomplish a task or know about a product that you were never introduced to in school.

 Rely on your education, but don’t discount helpful ideas from others.